 Medicine and slavery in the Atlantic world; race, medicine, and science; history of medicine in Africa and the African diaspora; health and protest in African American history; non-Western medicine and global health

-Carolyn Roberts is an historian of early modern medicine.
-Her research and teaching interests broadly concern medicine, race, and slavery in the Atlantic world.
-Her current project, To Heal and to Harm: Medicine, Knowledge, and Power in the Atlantic Slave Trade,is the first full-length study of the history of medicine in the British slave trade.
+Professor Roberts is currently working on a book project called To Heal and To Harm: Medicine, Knowledge, and Power in the Atlantic Slave Trade.
+This manuscript represents the first full-length study of the history of medicine in the British slave trade.
 The book’s narrative is centered around the pharmaceutical and medical labor performed by a largely unknown group of African and British women and men, both enslaved and free.
 In studying their labor, her project illustrates how the slave trade functioned as an insidious, and even ghostly, knowledge project which pushed the boundaries of pharmacy, surgery, and natural history.
 Professor Roberts vividly traces how the slave trade contributed to the development of the pharmaceutical industry, the modernization of medicine, and the advancement of natural history.

 Professor Roberts is an award-winning educator who teaches undergraduate and graduate courses in the history of medicine from the sixteenth to the twenty-first centuries.
 Her classes explore medicine, natural history, and epistemology in the context of early modern empires, slavery, the Atlantic slave trade, and in African American history more broadly.
 Professor Roberts’ teaching also blends history with medical sociology in order to explore present-day crises of race and health.

 Professor Roberts received an M.A. and PhD from Harvard University, an M.A. from Andover Newton Theological School, and a B.A. from Dartmouth College in Hanover, NH.

 To schedule an appointment, please click here: calendly.com/carolyn-roberts